 - You were targeted.
 The officers conducting the DUI checkpoint cannot target certain drivers to question.
 They must follow a random system of stopping drivers.
 For example, they can stop every third or fourth car.

 If you have been arrested at a DUI checkpoint for driving under the influence, you should contact a Philadelphia DUI attorney immediately.
-Contact the Law Offices of Michael T. Van Der Veen today for a free consultation.
+Contact van der Veen, O’Neill, Hartshorn, and Levin today for a free consultation.